 On lists where you are a List Owner or List Publisher, an 'Analytics' button will be available from the View menu.
 Note that usage data will not be collected until the list is published for the first time.

 To get an overall picture on the usage of your list there are three general statistics available in Dashboard*:

-- Clicks: the total number of times people have clicked through to the item view of a resource from your list to look at the expanded view
+- Clicks: the total number of times people have clicked on a resource from your list to look at the expanded view

 For information related to specific resources on the list, you can also see:

-- Clicks: the number of times people have clicked through to the item view of a specific resource from your list.
-This does not include usage statistics for when accessing a resource via the Online Resource button.
+- Clicks: the number of times people have clicked on a specific resource to view the expanded view.
+Note that this does not include usage statistics for when accessing a resource via the 'View Online' button

 The Dashboard defaults to view All time activity statistics.
 To change the date range for these statistics, simply click the All time activity button and select "Choose a date range".